Tesla data collected in China is kept in China, exec says

+Autos & TransportationTesla data collected in China is kept in China, exec says

-BEIJING (Reuters) - Data collected from Tesla Inc’s electric cars in China is stored in China, the U.S. automaker’s vice president said, after reports that China’s military has banned Teslas from its facilities.
+Data collected from Tesla Inc's (TSLA.O) electric cars in China is stored in China, the U.S. automaker's vice president said, after reports that China's military has banned Teslas from its facilities.

 "Tesla as a company with operations in China must abide China's laws and regulations," Tao Lin told reporters in Beijing on Tuesday.